Chronic/Pain Conditions >> Urinary Incontinence

 The main symptom is the accidental release of urine.

 If you have stress incontinence, you may leak a small to medium amount of urine when you cough, sneeze, laugh, exercise, or do similar things.

 If you have urge incontinence, you may feel a sudden urge to urinate and the need to urinate often.
 With this type of bladder control problem, you may leak a larger amount of urine that can soak your clothes or run down your legs.

 If you have mixed incontinence, you may have symptoms of both problems.

 Bladder control problems may be caused by:

-Stress incontinence can be caused by childbirth, weight gain, or other conditions that stretch the pelvic floor muscles.
 When these muscles can't support your bladder properly, the bladder drops down and pushes against the vagina.
 You can't tighten the muscles that close off the urethra.
 So urine may leak because of the extra pressure on the bladder when you cough, sneeze, laugh, exercise, or do other activities.
 Urge incontinence is caused by an overactive bladder muscle that pushes urine out of the bladder.
 It may be caused by irritation of the bladder, emotional stress, or brain conditions such as Parkinson's disease or stroke.
 Many times doctors don't know what causes it.

 Stress incontinence is caused by conditions that stretch the pelvic floor muscles, such as: